Mastodon

 Page caching is most effective for static or semi-static content: blog posts, informational pages, category archives, and homepages that do not change frequently.
 It cannot be applied to pages that are personalised per user, such as account dashboards, shopping carts, and checkout pages, because the content differs between users and serving a cached version would show the wrong data.

-Object Caching
+Object Caching in WordPress

 Object caching stores the results of expensive PHP operations and database queries in memory so they can be reused across multiple requests without re-executing the underlying work.
 Where page caching helps anonymous front-end visitors, object caching helps every type of request including admin screens, AJAX calls, WooCommerce operations, and API requests that cannot be page-cached.